Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Models and Methods

 There are $q$ strategies present in a population, where each is adopted by $n_i$ individuals ($N=\sum_{i=1}^q n_i$).
 The average payoff $\widehat \pi _i$ of the strategy $i$ is therefore

 A learner of strategy $i$ adopts the strategy $j$ of the model with a probability given by the Fermi function, as follows

 The parameter $s$ defines the ‘imitation strength’ or 'intensity of selection', i.e. how much $p$ depends on the payoff difference.
-For $s = 0$, imitation will be entirely random and as $s$ approaches infinity the imitation process becomes entirely deterministic.
-In most of the results presented below, we adopt $s = 1$.
-We also tested other variations of the imitation strength ($s\in \{0.2,1,5\}$) and mutation rate ($\mu\in\{0.002, 0.01, 0.05\}$).
+For $s = 0$, imitation will be entirely random and as $s$ approaches infinity, the imitation process becomes entirely deterministic.
+In most of the results presented below, we adopt the common value $s = 1$ \citep{Hilbe2018:PriA}.
+We also tested other variations of the imitation strength ($s\in \{0.2,1,5\}$)\citep{Okada2017,Krellner2021}.